Harshavardhan-BV/Mimamsa-Reg-portal/README.md

-# Mimamsa-Reg-portal
+# Mimamsa-Reg-portal [DEPRECATED]
 This repository contains the Google App Script code used for assigning a unique (hopefully) team ID and sending confirmation mail on submission of details in the linked google form, the [Mimamsa](http://mimamsa.iiserpune.ac.in) Registration Portal.
 Currently, this is a code dump of whatever was used for Mimamsa 2020 with all personal details removed.

-I shall try to make it better in upcoming versions.
+# IMPORTANT: DO NOT use this for anything production related.
+This repo is only present for archival purposes.
+Please contact the current coordinators or coordinators^ for the latest implementation of the registration portal

 ## Warning / Issues
 - A major portion of the script was written by me, a total noob in Google App Script or JavaScript within a week using pieces from documentation and examples in 2019, when the previous registration portal had a SQL error.